 Internships are different than modern youth apprentices in a few ways.
 First, internships are far more prevalent than apprenticeships, although apprenticeships opportunities are growing rapidly.
 Secondly, apprenticeships last significantly longer than internships, often several years.
 Lastly, internships are generally unpaid experiences where apprenticeships are paid.
 In short, internships are designed to give students a short term, hands on, learning experience while modern youth apprenticeships are designed to provide a student a long term, in depth, paid, hands on experience that will provide them a direct entry into the work force upon completion.

 Entrance into the Workforce

-CCIC industry partners agree that students lack the necessary skills needed to enter the workforce.
+CCIC industry partners agree that traditional students lack the necessary skills needed to enter the workforce.
 Most high school students today study academic core subjects, but they aren’t gaining the knowledge they need to seamlessly integrate into the work force and college.
-Too often, high school students do not demonstrate workplace habits that employers prioritize: Professionalism, reliability/dependability, collaboration, respectfulness/consideration, communication, and growth mindset.
+Too often, employees do not demonstrate workplace habits that employers prioritize: Professionalism, reliability/dependability, collaboration, respectfulness/consideration, communication, and growth mindset.
 Counselors at the CCIC work in partnership with instructors to support and drive a unique grading policy that incorporates the importance of professional skills across all of our pathways.
 At the CCIC, students have the opportunity to develop the necessary technical skills needed to compete in their selected career fields, while at the same time developing the professional skills that will allow success in any work or college environment.
 In addition to prioritizing professional skills, counselors also partner with Arapahoe/Douglas Works to help students develop resumes, one on one employment counseling, and interviewing skills.

 Learn more about Arapahoe/Douglas Works.